yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-patreon-preview-sept-2019/index.md

 ### You can download this release on our [Patreon](https://www.patreon.com/yuzuteam)!

 As you might expect from the name, this feature increases native resolution through a set of rules enforced by a profile, very similar to other emulators such as Cemu.
-You'll notice an option to `Enable Resolution Scanner` in your graphics settings menu.
+You can select `Profile Scanner (Native)` option in the `Internal Resolution` drop-down list.

-- When this option is `ON`, yuzu will continuously learn more about your specific games rendering methods, and will help create a resolution profile for that game.
+- When this option is selected, yuzu will continuously learn more about your specific games rendering methods, and will help create a resolution profile for that game.
-- Once a profile is generated or obtained, the user can then select what multiplier they would like to increase their resolution by (2x, 4x, etc - `Auto sizing does not work!`).
+- Once a profile is generated or obtained, the user can then select what multiplier they would like to increase their resolution by (2x, 4x, etc).

+{{< imgs
+   "./config.png|Configuration Option"
+>}}

 This of course doesn't come without a few kinks that need to be ironed out.
 For now, some of the dev teams known issues include: